Buchnevich, Panarin lead Rangers to 5-0 win over Islanders

 Phillip Di Giuseppe set up Kakko with 4:36 left in the middle period to make it 4-0.
 Dobson struggled to exit the Islanders’ defensive zone and the Rangers took advantage of the turnover.
 Filip Chytil also assisted on the play.

-Panarin capped the scoring on the Rangers’ seventh power play of the game with 4:04 left off a pass from Adam Fox.
+Panarin capped the scoring on the Rangers’ seventh power play of the game with 4:04 remaining off a pass from Adam Fox.
 Buchnevich had an assist for his third point of the game.

+“I think its just a really bad outing,” Islanders captain Anders Lee said.
+“It’s not representative of how we want to play.
+Turned a few too many pucks over, took too many penalties, they played a much better game than we did.”

 CLOSE CALL